Kamran-Afzali/Kamran-Afzali.github.io/_posts/AFNI.md

 ## AFNI Commands and Preprocessing

-AFNI is an environment for processing and displaying functional MRI data.
-It was designed and written at MCW, largely by RW Cox, starting in 1994.
-AFNI runs under Unix+X11+Motif systems, including SGI and Linux.
-It now comprises over 100,000 lines of C source code, and its capabilities are continually being extended.
-In addition, a skilled C programmer can add interactive and batch functions to AFNI with relative ease.

-AFNI refers both to the interactive program of that name, and to the entire software package.
-The basic unit of data storage is the "3D dataset", which consists of one or more 3D arrays of voxel values (bytes, shorts, floats, or complex numbers), plus some control information stored in a header file.
+The AFNI is a software suit to processe and analyze structural and functional MRI data.
+Over 100,000 lines of C source code make up its current size, and its functionalities are constantly being increased.
+Additionally, interactive and batch functions can be added to AFNI with reasonable ease by a proficient C programmer.
+The "3D dataset," which is made up of one or more 3D arrays of voxel values (bytes, shorts, floats, or complex numbers), along with certain control data contained in a header file, is the fundamental unit of data storage.

 ### AFNI Built-in Functions

-Just the most obvious ones (much of the "fun" of AFNI comes from finding the unobvious functions):
+Here are some of the

 + Switch viewing/analysis between many different datasets.
 + Image display in axial, sagittal, and/or coronal views (including multi-image montages).